First-time setup

 Advanced security features including HTTP traffic inspection require users to install and trust the Cloudflare root certificate on their machine or device.
 If you are installing certificates manually on all your devices, these steps will need to be performed on each new device that is to be subject to HTTP filtering.

-Choose one of the different ways to deploy the WARP client, depending on what works best for your organization.
+Choose one of the different ways to deploy the Cloudflare One Client, depending on what works best for your organization.

-Once the WARP client is installed on the device, log in to your Zero Trust organization.
+Once the Cloudflare One Client is installed on the device, log in to your Zero Trust organization.
 If you have already set up an identity provider in Cloudflare Access, the user will be prompted to authenticate using this method.
 If you have not set up an identity provider, the user can authenticate with a one-time pin which is enabled by default.

 Next, build Secure Web Gateway policies to filter DNS, HTTP, and Network traffic on your devices.